-Sleep Tracking: Many WiFi-only monitors track a baby’s sleep progress, including alerting users when a baby has woken up.
+Sleep Tracking: Many WiFi baby monitors track sleep progress, including alerting users when a baby has woken up.
 We should note that none of the monitors were completely accurate in gauging when the baby was asleep or awake.
 We could often watch our baby hanging out in his crib, eyes open, and making small noises while every app recorded him as asleep.
 Still, this feature can help provide an overall view of a baby or toddler’s sleep health.

-Health Stats: Three of the monitors on our list, including the Nanit, Miku, and Owlet include health stats, which can help parents monitor their child’s heart rate.
+Health Stats: Three of the WiFi baby monitors on our list, including the Nanit, Miku, and Owlet include health stats, which can help parents monitor their child’s heart rate.

 Why Should You Trust SPY When Purchasing a Baby Monitor?